urvashi-agrawal-dev/gpt/README.md

 # Mini GPT from Scratch 🔥

-A simple character-level GPT-style language model built from scratch using pure PyTorch — inspired by
+A simple character-level GPT-style language model built from scratch using pure PyTorch.
-@Andrej Karpathy’s nanoGPT.

 🚀 Trained on Shakespeare text
 🧠 Built without any high-level libraries — just tensors and math